 Section 3101 authorized a total of \$6.76 billion for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites.
-This amount is about \$148 million less than the Administration's amended request of \$6.91 billion, and is nearly \$271 million more than the FY2002 appropriation of
+The authorization is about \$150 million less than the Administration's amended request of \$6.91 billion, and is approximately \$280 million more than the FY2002 appropriation of \$6.48 billion.

-\$6.49 billion.
 Of the authorization of \$6.76 billion, approximately \$4.51 billion was reserved for the Defense Environmental Restoration and Waste Management Account, nearly \$1.11 billion was allocated to the Defense Facilities Closure Projects Account, and about \$158 million was aside for the Defense Environmental Management Privatization Account.

 The remaining authorization of \$982 million was devoted to a new Defense Environmental Management Cleanup Reform Account.
 This amount is approximately \$100 million less than the Administration's amended request of \$1.1 billion.
-As discussed earlier, the Administration had requested funding for this account to support a new initiative that would accelerate cleanup schedules and reduce costs.
+However, Congress chose not appropriate any funding for this account in the Energy and Water Development Appropriations Act for FY2003, as discussed on page 24.
+As noted earlier, the Administration had requested funding for this account to support a new initiative that would accelerate cleanup schedules and reduce costs.
 Although there have been long-standing concerns over the pace and cost of cleanup at defense nuclear waste sites, some Members of Congress criticized DOE for not providing adequate information on how the goals of accelerated cleanup and lowered costs would be achieved under this initiative.
 There also were concerns regarding how these goals could be attained without weakening cleanup standards or other environmental protections.

-To address the above concerns and ensure adequate oversight, Section 3145 requires the Secretary of Energy to submit a performance management plan to Congress for each affected site prior to the allocation of funds.
-Once allocated to a site, funds could not be obligated or expended until 30 days after the Secretary of Energy submits to Congress a description of the activities to be carried out under the performance management plan.
+While Congress chose not to appropriate any funding for the newly authorized account primarily due to the above concerns, appropriations were increased for the existing Defense Environmental Restoration and Waste Management Account to support efforts at sites where DOE had already signed letters of intent with EPA and state regulators to work toward the acceleration of cleanup.
+In distributing cleanup acceleration funds among the sites, Section 3145 of P.L.
+107-314 requires the Secretary of Energy to submit a Performance Management Plan to Congress for each affected site prior to the allocation of funds.
+Once allocated to a site, funds could not be obligated or expended until 30 days after the Secretary of Energy submits to Congress a description of the activities to be carried out under the Performance Management Plan.
 To provide opportunities for additional oversight, Section 3179 requires the Secretary of Energy to submit a report to Congress on the progress of activities to accelerate the reduction of environmental risks at defense nuclear waste sites that have helped to increase the pace of cleanup and reduce costs.
 The law directs the Secretary to submit this report along with DOE's budget justification for FY2004.